Lucyjpjones/wean-cuisine/testing.md

 - [**HTML Validator**](https://validator.w3.org/)

   No error or warning messages were received.
-  - To get the most accurate read of my html for validation, I ran my app and extracted my code from 'View page source'.
+  - To get the most accurate read of my HTML for validation, I ran my app and extracted my code from the 'View page source'.

 - [**CSS Validator**](https://jigsaw.w3.org/css-validator/)